 The Last 30 Years: Batch Processing

 For the past 30 years, we’ve gotten used to processing payments through batch processing/file-based transports.
 When I was a Controller, I went from cranking out physical checks to processing checks with digital signatures through payment software.
-Throughout this time, we were practically operating a mailroom to process payments, which was far from an efficient use of our time.
+Throughout this time, we were practically operating a mailroom to process payments, which was far from efficient use of our time.

 With a lack of tracking capabilities, you often get important information too late, such as notice of a payment lacking confirmation.
 This can lead to seeking out workarounds to make up for those late payments.
 From a security standpoint, there’s a single point of failure, and trying to scale is difficult since reconciliation is time-consuming.
 The cracks of batch processing are showing.
 Fortunately, a generation shift is occurring within payments.

-The Generational Shift to Open Banking APIs
+The Generational Shift to Open Banking APIs For Payment Processing

 Advantages of Open Banking API Payment Processing